 Red or white vermouth to accompany preserves?

 It depends on the preserve.
-Red vermouth, with its sweetness and bitterness, goes best with intense preserves like anchovies, sardines, and tuna.
+Red vermouth, with its sweetness and bitterness, goes better with intense preserves like anchovies, sardines, and albacore tuna.
 White vermouth, lighter and more citrusy, pairs better with delicate preserves like cockles, mussels, and razor clams.

 Always with ice, in a short glass or wide goblet.
 An orange slice is added for red vermouth or a lemon slice for white.
 Optionally, an olive and a splash of seltzer.
 The ideal temperature is between 6 and 8 °C.